ubc-library-rc/intro-web-scraping/content/understanding-a-website.md

 2. Enter your search terms and run a search.
 Stay on the search result page.

 ### *2*{: .circle .circle-yellow} Use an existing "recipe" to scrape search results
-We will use an existing _Data Miner recipe_ to systematically scrape bibliographic data from each the first page of Google Scholar results.
+We will use an existing _Data Miner recipe_ to systematically scrape bibliographic data from the first page of Google Scholar results.

 1. Open the Data Miner plugin in Chrome or Edge browsers.
 2. Click "Scrape this page" to open the Data Miner interface.